palewire/django-postgres-copy/docs/index.rst

     class Command(BaseCommand):

         def handle(self, *args, **kwargs):
-            Person.objects.from_csv(
-                # The path to your CSV
-                '/path/to/my/data.csv',
-                # And a dict mapping the  model fields to CSV headers
+            # Since the CSV headers match the model fields,
-                dict(name='NAME', number='NUMBER', dt='DATE')
-            )
+            # you only need to provide the file's path
+            Person.objects.from_csv('/path/to/my/import.csv')

-Run your loader and that's it.
+Run your loader.

 .. code-block:: bash